rijin13/DemoApp/README.md

-# Robot touch user interface
+# Robot touchscreen user interface

-The aim is to develop a user interface for robot touchscreen for performing different tasks.
+The is a user interface for robot touchscreen for performing different tasks using ReactJS and ROS.
 ![](Image/scenario.png)
 ![](Image/1.png)
 ![](Image/2.png)